PiotrG1996/AiFi-interview/readme.md

 # Task definition

-Question: Write a python function that can detect an arbitrary graph has cycles or not.
+Question: Write a Python function that can detect whether an arbitrary graph has cycles or not.

 Submission:
 1. Correct and efficient implementation.
-2. How do you test your implementation and convince yourself it is correct.
+2. How do you test your implementation and convince yourself it is correct?
 3. Documentation - readme - pros & cons, potential improvement.

-Send to:
-steve@aifi.io
-steve@aifi.com

 ## Introduction